Today's Men's College Basketball Schedule, Betting Odds, and Best Bets

 Total Points

-2 Best College Basketball Bets and Player Props for High Point vs. Purdue
+2 Best College Basketball Bets and Player Props for Alabama vs. Robert Morris

 - TV Channel: TNT